Customization and theming

 Customizing colors

-Most of the variables are common across shadcn/ui and Launch UI.
-On top of that, Launch UI has two variables you won't find in shadcn/ui.
-They are used for brand accent colors:
+On top of that, Launch UI has several variables you won't find in shadcn/ui.
+They are used for brand colors, illustrations, custom shadows etc. Brand colors and the most commonly customized:

 ---|---|---|